everpub/openscienceprize/README.md

 # Tech-y summary

 Combining ideas from mybinder, everware, thebe, github, docker, travis, and zenodo.
-Useful for researchers from day one.
+Be useful for researchers from day one.
 Provide a way to automate every step.
 A toolbox, not a framework.
 Most individual steps already have fantastic solutions out there, people should use them!
 Final step: interactive and re-mixable papers.